 Push the toes downwards, somewhat forcefully.
 Often they will pop as you do this.
 This is excellent to relieve tension and move energy through the meridians that run through the toes.
 Repeat the exercise on the other foot.

 2. Move toes back and forth, and up and down.
 Remain in the same position, grab a foot, hold all the toes at once, and move all the toes together back and forth, left to right and back again a few times, forcefully.
 Also, move them up and down together, forcefully.
 Repeat the exercise on the other foot.
-This can relieve tension in the meridians and channels that flow through the toes.

 3. Move the big toes in a circle.
 To do this, lie on your back, bend the right knee about half way.
 Then bring the left foot up so it sits on the thigh of the right leg so you can easily move the toes.